Hugh Judson Kilpatrick: The Dahlgren Affair

 Just before the start of Lt.
 Gen. Ulysses S. Grant's Overland Campaign in the spring of 1864, Kilpatrick conducted a raid toward Richmond and through the Virginia Peninsula, hoping to rescue Union prisoners of war held at Belle Isle and in Libby Prisons in Richmond.
 Kilpatrick took his division out on February 28, sneaking past Robert E. Lee's flank and driving south for Richmond.
 On March 1, they were within 5 miles of the city.
 Defenses around the city were too strong however and numerous squads of Confederate militia and cavalry nipped at their heels the whole way, including some of General Wade Hampton's troopers dispatched from the Army of Northern Virginia.

 Unable to get at Richmond or return to the Army of the Potomac, Kilpatrick decided to bolt down the Virginia Peninsula where Ben Butler's Army of the James was stationed.
 Meanwhile, the general was dismayed to find out that Ulric Dahlgren's brigade (detached from the main force) had not made it across the James River.
 Eventually 300 of the latter's troopers stumbled into camp, Dahlgren and the rest seemingly vanished into thin air.
-The survivors reported that they'd made a nightmarish journey through the countryside around Richmond in darkness and a sleet storm, the woods filled with enemy troops and hostile civilians at every turn.
+The survivors reported that they had made a nightmarish journey through the countryside around Richmond in darkness and a sleet storm, the woods filled with enemy troops and hostile civilians at every turn.
 Dahlgren and the 200 cavalrymen he was accompanying had been told by a slave of a place where the James was shallow and could be forded.
 When they got there, the river was swelled up and cresting.
-Convinced he'd been tricked, Dahlgren ordered the slave hanged.
+Convinced he had been tricked, Dahlgren ordered the slave hanged.
 They went back north and found that Kilpatrick was gone and they were alone in a hostile country.

 The troopers battled their way to the Mattaponi River, crossed, and appeared to be safe from danger, but in the dark they ran into a Confederate ambush.
 Dahlgren was shot dead along with many of his men, the rest being taken prisoner.
 His body was then displayed in Richmond as a war trophy.
 Papers found on the body of Dahlgren shortly after his death described the object of the expedition, apparently indicating that he intended to burn and loot Richmond and assassinate Jefferson Davis and the whole Confederate cabinet.